11313wdwqdqwedewd/jquery-customdata/README.md

     <div data-foo-bar="baz"></div>
     $.customdata("div", "fooBar"); // "baz"

+To collect all HTML elements with custom data attributes, use the custom selector `:customdata`.
+If you want specific elements with specific data attributes, pass an argument `:customdata(key)`:

+    $("#content :customdata"); // all DOM elements with custom data
+    $("#content :customdata(remote)"); // onle elements mit "data-remote".

 **Note:** All attributes on HTML elements in HTML documents get ASCII-lowercased automatically, so the restriction on ASCII uppercase letters doesn't affect such documents.